sagemathinc/cocalc-doc/source/howto/gsl.rst

     exact  =  1.393204
     error  =  0.000077 = 0.21 sigma

-Here is a screenshot how all this looks like:
+Here is a screenshot what all this looks like:

 .. image:: img/gsl-compile.png
      :width: 100%
+     :alt: GSL compilation